Doris and Clarence Malo Professor of Modern and Contemporary Art

 Laurie is a poet, artist, art administrator, and educator.
 She joined the Arts Research Center in 2018 and currently facilitates the Poetry and the Senses initiative as well as managing other programmatic duties.
 She directed the Writing Program, as well as grants, at Vermont Studio Center; served as curator of education at the Nevada Museum of Art; directed the Sheppard Contemporary Gallery at University of Nevada, Reno; and co-founded a non-profit art apprenticeship program for at-risk youth.
-Her poems have appeared in Forklift, Ohio, Ninth Letter, Tupelo Quarterly, and Jet Fuel among others, and her photos for Project 929: Mapping the Solar have been published widely, including hyperallergic.com and contemporaryperformance.com, and over 200 reside in the Nevada Museum of Art’s permanent collection.
+Her poems have appeared in Washington Square Review, Forklift, Ohio, Ninth Letter, Tupelo Quarterly, and Jet Fuel among others, and her photos for Project 929: Mapping the Solar have been published widely, including hyperallergic.com and contemporaryperformance.com, and over 200 reside in the Nevada Museum of Art’s permanent collection.
 Macfee earned her M.F.A in Creative Writing/Poetry from Sierra Nevada University.
 She holds a B.F.A Fine Art/Photography and studied in the M.F.A.
 Fine Art program at University of South Florida’s MFA program, and in 2015 received her MFA poetry from Sierra Nevada College.
-She’s happily landed in a little duplex in Oakland and is currently finishing her first poetry manuscript.
+Laurie also serves part-time as the Berkeley Arts+Design Mondays Coordinator.
+She is currently finishing her first poetry manuscript.

 Program Assistant, Arts Research Center